webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 need ways to provide data and we'll cover those in the following articles.
 The points to take away from the code above,

 * WebGPU just runs shaders.
-Its up to you to fill them with code to do useful things
+It's up to you to fill them with code to do useful things
 * Shaders are specified in a shader module and then turned into a pipeline
 * WebGPU can draw triangles
 * WebGPU draws to textures (we happened to get a texture from the canvas)